farrukh-ahmed-sid/spring-boot-demo/README.md

 # demo

+basic spring boot demo.

-office database can be found in resource folder.
+database "Office" can be found in resource folder.
 Download and import it.